Romney Hythe and Dymchurch Railway

 Santa Specials run in December

 Opening and closing times vary with the service being operated.
 Depends on first and last train times.
-See website for more details.
+See website through link for more details.

 Click DAYoutWITHtheKIDS logo at the top of this page, to take you back to the homepage for thousands of